d4ruth/d4ruth.github.io/README.md

 Products have the following arguments:

-* cost - how much to be spent to acquire it
+* cost - how much to be spent to acquire it (every time a product is bought, its cost increases by ceilinged 10%)

-* upgradeCost - how much needs to be spent per old product to upgrade to this new product
+* upgradeCost - how much needs to be spent to upgrade to the next product on the stack

 * unit - which unit is spent to acquire it/upgrade to it (either money or iq, *never* gpa)